-Dr. Charles F. Hermann is the Brent Scowcroft Chair Emeritus.
+Dr. Charles F. Hermann is a Senior Professor and the Brent Scowcroft Chair Emeritus.
 He came to Texas A&M University in 1995 to organize the Bush School of Government and Public Service and serve as its founding director.
 The School opened in the fall of 1997.
-After the Bush School became an independent unit with its own dean (initially Robert Gates), he served as associate dean for academic programs and then as the designer and first director of the Master's Program in International Affairs, when it was created as a separate graduate degree within the Bush School.
-He continued that assignment until 2013, when he spent a year on professional leave at the Ohio State University.
+After the Bush School became an independent unit with its own dean (initially Robert Gates), Dr. Hermann served as Associate Dean for Academic Programs and then as the designer and first director of the Bush School’s master’s program in International Affairs .
+He continued that assignment until summer 2013, when he spent a year on professional development leave at the Ohio State University.
 With Sally Dee Wade, he has recently coauthored a book on the first twenty years of the Bush School, Called to Serve: The Bush School of Government and Public Service (Texas A&M University Press, 2017).
 In the Bush School, Dr. Hermann teaches courses on American foreign policy, international politics, and foreign policy analysis.

-In addition to administrative responsibilities, Dr. Hermann has been an active scholar and teacher in the fields of foreign policy, national security, and group decision making and simulation; he has published widely on each of these topics.
-In 2012, he edited and contributed to When Things Go Wrong: Foreign Policy Decision Making under Adverse Feedback.
-In pursuit of his research, he has received a number of grants and contracts from both private and public sources, including the National Science Foundation, the MacArthur Foundation, the Defense Intelligence Agency, and Lawrence Livermore National Laboratory.
+In addition to his administrative and teaching responsibilities, Dr. Hermann has been an active scholar in the fields of foreign policy, national security, and group decision making and simulation.
+He has published widely on each of these topics, including nine books and over seventy journal articles and book chapters.
+In pursuit of his research, Dr. Hermann has received a number of grants and contracts from both private and public sources, including the National Science Foundation, the MacArthur Foundation, the Defense Intelligence Agency, and Lawrence Livermore National Laboratory.
 Currently, his research examines the likelihood and nature of change in foreign policy when a president finds an existing policy is not performing as expected.
 This work continues inquiry initiated in his book When Things Go Wrong: Foreign Policy Decision Making under Adverse Feedback (Routledge, 2012).